abinit/abinit/doc/tutorial/gwr_intro.md

 This page offers a concise introduction to the new GWR driver of ABINIT.
-We outline the technical details of its implementation, the relevant input variables, and compare its advantages and limitations against the conventional GW approach formulated in Fourier space and the real-frequency domain.
+We outline the technical details of its implementation, the relevant input variables, and compare its advantages and limitations against the conventional GW approach formulated in Fourier space and real-frequency domain.
 In the following, we will refer to this traditional approach as the **conventional** or **standard** GW code of ABINIT.

 ## Why a new GW code?

-In the standard GW code, one uses the Lehmann representation of the Green's function in the frequency domain to compute the irreducible polarizability, as explained in the [MBPT notes](/theory/mbt).
+In the standard GW code, one uses the Lehmann representation of the Green's function in the real-frequency domain to compute the irreducible polarizability, as explained in the [MBPT notes](/theory/mbt).
 Then the self-energy matrix elements in the KS representation are computed via an expensive convolution in the frequency domain [[cite:Golze2019]] — by default using the plasmon-pole approximation [[cite:Giantomassi2011]], which significantly accelerates calculations but introduces approximations and prevents direct access to the spectral function $A_\nk(\omega)$.
-The conventional GW code exhibits quartic scaling with the number of atoms in the unit cell and quadratic scaling with the number of $\kk$-points, and the computation of the polarizability with the Adler-Wiser expression represents the most CPU-demanding part.
+The conventional GW code exhibits quartic scaling with the number of atoms in the unit cell and quadratic scaling with the number of $\kk$-points.
+Moreover the computation of the polarizability with the Adler-Wiser expression represents the most CPU-demanding part due to the double sum over conduction and valence states.

 In contrast, the GWR code achieves cubic scaling with [[natom]] and linear scaling in the number of $\kk$-points by computing the polarizability and the self-energy in the real-space supercell associated to the $\kk$-mesh [[cite:Liu2016]].